-God did not reject his people, whom he foreknew.
-Don't you know what the Scripture says in the passage about Elijah - how he appealed to God against Israel:
+God has not repudiated his people, whom he chose in advance.
+Or don't you know what the Tanakh says about Eliyahu?
+He pleads with God against Isra'el,

-So too, at the present time there is a remnant chosen by grace.
-And if by grace, then it is no longer by works; if it were, grace would no longer be grace.
+It's the same way in the present age: there is a remnant, chosen by grace.
+(Now if it is by grace, it is accordingly not based on legalistic works; if it were otherwise, grace would no longer be grace.)

-Just as always in the past, God has a remnant (part) of mankind that is His.
+Just as always in the past, God has a remnant (part) of mankind that is his.
 The difference between now and in the past is that this remnant is "chosen by grace".
-These people know and hold to the fact that all that is required for salvation is accepting the gift that has been given through Jesus Christ.
+These people know and hold to the fact that all that is required for salvation is accepting the gift that has been given through Yeshua Messiah.
 Grace, which is a gift, is the opposite of works where a man deserves his wages.

 God's people (Israel) were trying so hard to please God with their own efforts that they could not see and understand grace.
 Some (the remnant) did but most did not.
 The same thing is true today as we can tell everyone about this grace but God must soften the heart, open the eyes, and allow the people to hear.

 And David says, "Let their dining table become for them a snare and a trap, a pitfall and a punishment.
 Let their eyes be darkened, so that they can't see, with their backs bent continually."

 Paul quotes the words of King David from Psalm 69.
 This song tells of the life of Yeshua and the fact that he not only died on the cross but suffered scorn and shame on our behalf.
 We are reminded that the Jews who rejected Yeshua as the Messiah did not just reject him but tried to stop anyone else from following him.